Slothagami/VNgine/README.md

 ---
 ## exit [character]
-removes the characters image property so they are not on screen anymore. they remain in the scene in case they reappear.
+removes the characters image property so they are not on screen anymore. their data remains in the scene in case they reappear.

 ---
 ## background [path]